lindestad/aa-energi-2025/README-ENGLISH.md

 ### **Prediction Timeline**

 This plot compares actual vs. predicted values over time.
-The closer a model's predictions track the real values, the better it performs.
+The closer a model's predictions align with the real values, the better its performance.

-📌 **What to look for:**
+**What to look for:**

-- Which models stay closest to the actual values - Here the autoregressors are just doing a better job.
+- Which models stay closest to the actual values?
+Here, the autoregressors clearly outperform the others.
 - Do any models consistently lag behind or overshoot the target?
-There is no consistent lag, indicating everything is set up correctly and hyperparameters are reasonable.
+There is no consistent lag, indicating that the setup and hyperparameters are reasonable.
 - How much noise do the LSTM and Transformer introduce compared to AR(5)?
-The answer is that there is significant noise and random spikes - The data set is too small for the neural nets to be able to shine!
+The answer is significant noise and random spikes—the dataset is too small for the neural networks to excel.

 ![Prediction timeline](assets/img/2_predicted.png)

 ### **Absolute Error Over Time**

-This plot shows how each model’s absolute error evolves over time.
-It helps identify periods where models struggle the most.
+This plot illustrates how each model’s absolute error evolves over time, helping to identify periods where models struggle the most.

-📌 **What to look for:**
+**What to look for:**

 - Are there specific time periods where errors spike?
-The large spikes coincide with large movements in $y$, and because the data set does not contain enough explanatory power, the LSTMS and transformers make large errors.
+The large spikes coincide with significant movements in $y$, and due to the dataset's limited explanatory power, the LSTM and Transformer make substantial errors.
 - Does one model consistently make larger errors than the others?
 - Do the deep learning models exhibit unstable or erratic behavior?

 ![Error timeline](assets/img/2_error_timeline.png)

 ### **MAE & MSE Comparison**

-These bar charts provide a direct numerical comparison of how well each model performed.
+These bar charts provide a direct numerical comparison of each model's performance.

-- **MAE (Mean Absolute Error)** tells us the average size of errors in an intuitive way.
+- **MAE (Mean Absolute Error)** measures the average size of errors in an intuitive way.
 - **MSE (Mean Squared Error)** emphasizes larger errors, making it more sensitive to extreme mistakes.

-📌 **What to look for:**
+**What to look for:**
-- The AR(5) model achieves the lowest MAE and MSE—winning this challenge.
+- The AR(5) model achieves the lowest MAE and MSE, emerging as the clear winner.
-- The LSTM and Transformer have significantly higher errors, struggling with the limited data.
+- The LSTM and Transformer exhibit significantly higher errors, struggling with the limited data.
-- The naive model performs surprisingly well, showing the strong autoregressive nature of the data.
+- The naive model performs surprisingly well, underscoring the strong autoregressive nature of the data.

 **MAE Comparison:**
 ![MAE](assets/img/2-MAE.png)